dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ### Octopus Deploy configuration

 You need the step templates from Redgate to [create a database release](http://library.octopus.com/step-templates/c20b70dc-69aa-42a1-85db-6d37341b63e3/actiontemplate-redgate-create-database-release) and [deploy a database release](http://library.octopus.com/step-templates/7d18aeb8-5e69-4c91-aca4-0d71022944e8/actiontemplate-redgate-deploy-from-database-release).
-When you are browsing the step template you might notice the step template to [deploy directly from a package](http://library.octopus.com/step-templates/19f750fb-2ce8-4361-859e-2dfcdf08a952/actiontemplate-redgate-deploy-from-package).
+When you browse the step template you might notice the step template to [deploy directly from a package](http://library.octopus.com/step-templates/19f750fb-2ce8-4361-859e-2dfcdf08a952/actiontemplate-redgate-deploy-from-package).
 The state-based functionality for SQL Change Automation works by comparing the state of the database stored in the NuGet package with the destination database.
-Each time it runs, it creates a new set of delta scripts to apply, and the recommended process is:
+Each time it runs, it creates a new set of delta scripts to apply.
+The recommended process is:

-1. Download the database package onto the jump box.
+1. Download the database package to the jump box.
-2. Create the delta script by comparing the package on the jump box with the database on SQL Server.
+2. Create the delta script by comparing the package on the jump box with the database on the SQL Server.
-3. Review the delta script (can be skipped in dev).
+3. Review the delta script (this can be skipped in dev).
 4. Run the script on SQL Server using the Tentacle on the jump box.

 Using the step template to deploy from the package prevents the ability to review the scripts.